 - Always keep an eye on your things.
 I say this for every big city.
 I love my Travelon anti-theft purse to keep my things safe.
 I also leave most of my cash, credit cards, and passport in the hotel safe to prevent those from being stolen.

 - Be prepared for hills.
 It is a hilly city, so be prepared to hike up some steep hills if you wander around.
 You can also take public transportation or an Uber to get around if needed too.
 But definitely wear comfortable shoes.

-- Seattle does have rain, but it isn’t all the time or an all-day kind of rain.
+- Seattle does have rain, but it isn’t all the time or an all-day kind of rain every day.
 You’ll definitely have a quick rainfall, but it blows over a lot, especially in summer.

 We hope you have the perfect 3 day itinerary in Seattle!
 From the incredible coffee to amazing attractions, Seattle is a place you’ll quickly fall in love with too.

 Want more USA travel inspiration?
 Check out these posts:

 - How to Spend 1 Day in San Diego